Shoichi-Hasegawa0628/SpCoNavi/SIGVerse/README.md

 python costmap_SIGVerse.py trialname
 rosrun map_server map_saver -f ../SIGVerse/data/trialname/navi/trialname
 ~~~
-'trialname' is the data folder name of the learning result in SpCoSLAM.
+`trialname` is the data folder name of the learning result in SpCoSLAM.
-For example, trialname is '3LDK_01' in 'data' folder.
+For example, trialname is `3LDK_01` in `data` folder.

 【Command for learning of spatial concepts】
 In the home environment, you need to have a training data set (robot positions, words, and images).
 ~~~
 cd ~/*/SpCoNavi/SIGVerse/learning/
 python ./learn4_3SpCoA_GT.py 3LDK_01